NexusMutual/docs/docs/protocol/claims-assessment.md

 Once the cool-down period has passed, a claim vote is finalized and the member has 30 days to redeem their claim payout.

-### 4. Claims assessment rewards
+### 4. Claim assessment rewards

 #### Total rewards

-Members who lock their NXM and participate in the claims assessment process earn rewards for voting on claims.
+Members who lock their NXM and participate in the claim assessment process earn rewards for voting on claims.
 The total assessment reward pool is calculated using the following formula:

 <p><code>totalRewardInNXM = min(maxRewardInNXM, expectedPayout * rewardRatio * coverPeriodInDays / 365)</code></p>